alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-16-a-sed-tutorial-and-reference.md

 |`t`|branch conditionally, that is: jump to a label, only if a `s///` command has succeeded since the last input line was read or another conditional branch was taken.|
 |`T`|similar but opposite to the `t` command: branch only if there has been no successful substitutions since the last input line was read.|

+Note well that some of the basic commands like `d` and `D` also have side effects that alter the program flow.
+This can be confusing at first.
+Notice also that an address specification is like an if/then and that `s///` in conjunction with `t` and `T` also can conditionally control flow.

+But some examples will have to suffice.

 ### Example 1

-A classic example of `D` is emulating the tail command e.g. `tail -5`:
+This is a classic sed script that sets up a sliding window to emulate tail -5.
+It illustrates use of `N` and `D`, and also a loop using `:` and `b`.:

 ```
 :a        # Define the label "a".
   N       # Append a newline and the next line to the existing pattern space.
 If pattern space is 1,
           #   it becomes 1 + \n + next line.
   1,5ba   # If still within the range 1,5: goto label a.
 D         # Else: Delete from the pattern space but only up until the first newline.
 ```

 In this way, the script maintains a stable buffer of the last 5 lines throughout all cycles.
 Also, and confusingly, the script depends on a GNU-specific feature of the `N` command, as documented [here](https://www.gnu.org/software/sed/manual/sed.html#Limitations):